samuel-marafigo/dashboard-flask-backend/README.md

 This is a spin-off project of the original backend project for the AF Dashboard application.
 It is built using Flask and Celery, for learning purposes.

-The project aims to provide data processing and API services regarding the pharmaceutical assistance activities for the municipality of São José dos Pinhais.
+The project aims to provide real-time data visualization of pharmaceutical assistance activities for the municipality of São José dos Pinhais.
+Currently, it is able to display drug dispensation events as they occur at all the municipal health units.

 This project uses public data obtained through the municipality's [transparency website](https://saudetransparente2.sjp.pr.gov.br).